Kaleidoscope Health and Care launch free guide to collaborating effectively

 To mark the launch of the guide, Kaleidoscope is hosting a free collaboration digital event for people working in integrated health, social care and in the voluntary sector.

-The digital event is on Friday 10 December.
-Find out more details and register.
+The digital event is on Friday 10 December 2021.

 The consultancy has a team devoted to developing effective networks and collaborative partnerships.
 The team explored case studies of effective collaboration, reviewed the existing literature, and pulled together the findings into a list of eight key characteristics that distinguish examples of high-performing collaboration.